Video and Film Degree at Nossi College of Art & Design

 What to expect while acquiring your degree in video and film.

-• As a part of Nossi's project-based All Access program, you'll have the opportunity to work with real clients while completing your studies.
+- As a part of Nossi's project-based PACE (Professional Accelerated Career Experience) program, you'll have the opportunity to work with real clients while completing your studies.

 Now Accepting Applications to the